The top things to do in Darjeeling

 Darjeeling had a longstanding trade connection with Tibet.
-A lot of Tibetans took refuge in Darjeeling in 1959 after the mass exodus from Tibet.
-India has since become an essential centre for Tibetans.
+Many Tibetans took refuge in Darjeeling in 1959 after the mass exodus from Tibet.
+India has since become an important centre for Tibetans.
 The Tibetan Self-Help Center has become a vital hub for the Tibetan community.
 Visit the centre to learn about their history and support them by purchasing their beautiful arts and crafts.

 The ornate Buddhist monasteries of Darjeeling are worth visiting.
 Some of the not to be missed Monasteries are the Bhutia Busty Gompa, which also happens to be the home to the original copy of “The Tibetan book of the dead.”
 The Ghoom Batasia monasteries are two other monasteries not to be missed.
 These monasteries are in a lovely setting, with Mount Kanchenjunga towering over them and the Darjeeling town.

 Tibetan Refugee Self-Help Center

 The Self Help Center is an excellent place to check out the lives of Tibetans in exile.
-In addition, one can admire the artisans’ skills in making jewellery, handicrafts, metal-work, Thangka paintings, and carpet weaving, etcetera.
+In addition, one can admire the artisans’ skills in making jewellery, handicrafts, metal-work, Thangka paintings, carpet weaving, etcetera.

 Mahakal Temple, Darjeeling

 The Darjeeling Observatory hill is a great location to enjoy the delightful views of the valleys.
 It is a short hike from town.
 You can get away for a few hours to enjoy the serene ambience and mesmerizing views.
 A little further from the Bhutia Busty Monastery is a strongly revered Mahakal, a Hindu Temple.
 This sacred place is religiously significant to both Hindus and Buddhists.
 The pilgrims come with offerings, and the constant ringing of the bells and fluttering prayer flags can give you a feeling of positive vibes.
-Be careful of the monkeys that can come to snatch things from your hand as an easy source of food.
+Be careful of the monkeys that can come to snatch things from your hand as an easy food source.

-Riding on the cable car in Darjeeling, can you give a view from another angle altogether.
+Riding on the cable car in Darjeeling, can you give a view from another angle?
 The Rangeet valley cable car is an excellent way to enjoy this scenic ride to Rangeet valley and visit a tea garden.
 The short 45-minute ride brings you from an altitude of 2100 meters to 800 meters.

 Chill Darjeeling Chowrasta